gcallah/BookReviews/mcpherson.md

 between right-hemisphere and left-hemisphere thinking, which map quite nicely onto McPherson's differentiation of the appreciative view and the controlling view.

-But these are very minor quibbles: this is an excellent book, clear, concise, and not overburdened with references, but engaging sufficiently with the relevant literature that an interested reader can explore further.
+But these are very minor quibbles: this is an excellent book, both clear and concise.
+It is not overburdened with references, but engaging sufficiently with the relevant literature that an interested reader can explore further.
 And at a time when so much of our culture regards any limits as abhorrent, and keeps telling us that we can "have it all," it is also a very timely work.